janakbhadra/HoeWarmIsHetInDelft/README.md

 ## Docker Configuration
   The Dockerfile provided in the repository automates the setup of the required dependencies and runs the Python script within a Docker container.

+## GitHub Actions
+  The project includes a GitHub Actions workflow for building, testing, and deploying the Docker image.

 ## Contributing
   If you would like to contribute to this project, feel free to open an issue or submit a pull request.